Eliya-Shalom/Algo-Vision/README.md

 ### Update - Dark-Mode Added 19.05.2022

-> - Check out AlgoVision in dark-mode colors - button at the top-right corner.
+> - Dark-Mode added - button at the top-right corner.
->

 ### Update - Changelog :clipboard: 09.05.2022

 > - AlgoVision is now fully mobile-responsive for all its features !